-Now that I’m a mom, I enjoy taking my kids to local pick-your-own farms to pick fruits and vegetables.
-Along with the harvest from our garden and stops at roadside stands and farmers markets, we end up with a lot of summer fruit and vegetables that we want to preserve and enjoy throughout the year, not just during the summer.
-While I really enjoy canning now and again, I’ve really been channeling my grandmother the past few years and taken freezing food to a new level.
+With the harvest from our garden, and stops at roadside stands and farmers markets, my family ends up with a lot of fruits and vegetables that we want to preserve and enjoy throughout the year, not just while they are in season.
+While I really enjoy canning now and again, in my case, it’s all about freezing fruits and vegetables for smoothies.

 Frozen Food Is Fresher Tasting Than Canned Food